Bathtubs vs Shower – Which Offers Better Resale Value in 2026

-Does adding a bathtub to your home increase your resale value?
-The short answer is yes, with many US homeowners recouping around 60% of their investment from having a bathtub installed in their home.
+Does adding a bathtub to your home increase its resale value?
+The short answer is yes, with many US homeowners recouping around 60% of their investment from having a bathtub installed.
 But why is that?

-Today, we will dive into the details about why bathtubs make better investments compared to showers.
+We will dive into the details about why bathtubs make better investments compared to showers.
+Bathtubs not only enhance the aesthetic appeal of a bathroom but also offer a variety of health benefits, including stress relief and improved circulation.

 Differences Between Bathtub and Showers